tdjastrzebski/cppbuild/README.md

 # What is it?
 **CppBuild** is a multi-step incremental build command line tool based on JSON, string templates and [glob syntax](https://en.wikipedia.org/wiki/Glob_(programming)).
-**CppBuild** has originally been designed to work together with the popular [vscode-cpptools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) extension and uses its variables combined with its own build steps but it can be used without [vscode-cpptools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) as well and is not limited to C/C++ builds.
+**CppBuild** has originally been designed to work together with the popular [vscode-cpptools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) extension and uses its variables combined with its own build steps.
+Since version 1.2.0 **CppBuild** can be used without [vscode-cpptools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and is not limited to C/C++ builds.

 # Why?
 While working on C/C++ for embedded devices in VS Code I wanted to simplify multi-step build process configuration and maintenance.
 Also, I wanted to eliminate duplication of the settings (**include paths** and **defines**) between `c_cpp_properties.json` and widely used MAKE/CMake files.
 Although these tools are industry standard, I am not a big fan of them.
 All that led me to the development of a completely new build tool.